-By providing training, this could help to avoid severe consequences at a future date.
+Providing training could help to avoid severe consequences at a future date.

 Working alone at night law

-Working a nightshift is a common occurrence in the UK.
+Working a night shift is a common occurrence in the UK.
 It’s legal to allow this—including one employee completing their job alone at night.

-This could be for a security guard looking after a building all night, a hotel receptionist, or individual manning a petrol station.
+This could be for a security guard looking after a building all night, a hotel receptionist, or an individual manning a petrol station.

 Due to the time of day, however, you should take extra precautions to ensure the safety of the employee.